allisonf/bloom_geb_spock_automation_project/readme.md

 Replace the dummy tests with your actual spock test code in the specs folder.
-Put the Geb pages in the pages directory.
+Put the Geb pages in a pages directory at the same level as the specs directory.
+The rest of the project is the gradle setup.
+Gradle is the build tool and nothing needs to be done with that.

 The following commands will launch the tests with the individual browsers: